tradingview/lightweight-charts/website/docs/migrations/from-v4-to-v5.md

 2. **Re-implementation**: It's now re-implemented as a Pane Primitive (plugin) included within the library.
 3. **Improved Tree-shaking**: This change makes the feature more tree-shakeable, potentially reducing bundle sizes for users who don't need watermarks.
-4. **Added an Image Watermark Primitive**: In addition to the usual text based watermark, there is now an image watermark feature provided by the [`ImageWatermark`](/api/classes/ImageWatermark.md) primitive.
+4. **Added an Image Watermark Primitive**: In addition to the usual text based watermark, there is now an image watermark feature provided by the [`createImageWatermark`](/api/functions/createImageWatermark.md) primitive.
+5. **Series Markers**: The series markers feature has been moved to a separate plugin as well.
+To create a series marker, use the [`createSeriesMarkers`](/api/functions/createSeriesMarkers.md) function exported from the library.

 If you're currently using the watermark feature, you'll need to make a few adjustments to your code.